-Paid leave accrues, at the rate of one-twelfth of the annual entitlement each month, from the beginning of the employment.
+Paid leave accrues, at the rate of one-twelfth of the annual entitlement each month, during the first year of the employment.
 It is no longer lawful to 'roll up' holiday pay, or to deny workers the right to leave until they have been with the employer for 13 weeks.
 The right to paid annual leave continues to accrue, even during periods of absence from work (for example, for illness or maternity leave).

 Workers should be paid their 'normal remuneration' for any of their statutory four week holiday.
 In some circumstances this may conflict with the Working Time Regulations, which provides that pay for holiday is calculated in accordance with the 'week's pay' rules in the Employment Rights Act 1996.
 This means that:

 - for a worker's statutory four weeks of holiday, you may need to include commission and overtime payments when calculating holiday pay